Qiler/TodoDodo/README.md

 You can add notes to your wall and customize their name and color.
 Notes can be shared with other users, they will be able to see and edit your note.
-Notes support unlimited amont of tasks that you can add to them.
+Notes support unlimited amount of tasks that you can add to them.
 You can set due date on tasks to see how much time you have left.
-When you check tasks, the app keeps track of Who and when someone completed them.
+When you check tasks, the app keeps track of who and when someone completed them.

 ## Installation and running